larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 --- abstract

-This document propses that the IETF Chair may delegate some of their responsibilities to another Area Director.
-One important aspect of this is to allow the separation of the IETF Chair and IESG Chair roles.
+This document proposes that the IETF Chair may delegate some of their responsibilities to other Area Directors, an updates a number of existing RFCs to enable that.

 --- middle